jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 file_cache_path root
 cookbook_path root + '/cookbooks'
 ```
-It's a pretty straight forward ruby script telling chef-solo that the directory that it's running from is where it wants to be, and that the `cookbook_path` is a subdirectory named `cookbooks`.
+It's a pretty straight forward Ruby script telling chef-solo that the directory where it's running is where it wants to be, and that `/cookbooks` is the `cookbook_path`.

 solo.json
 ---------
-Next we need to create solo.json.
-Open up another text editor to create `solo.json` and insert the following:
+Next we need to create the `solo.json` file.
+Open up another text editor and create `solo.json` and put the following in it:
 ```json
 {
     "run_list": [ "recipe[base::default]" ]
 }
 ```
 This is the "run_list" for `chef-solo`.
-It tells `chef-solo` to use the `base` cookbook and run the `default` recipe.
-You can have as long of a run_list as you want, but let's start with a single recipe for now.
+It tells Chef that `chef-solo` needs to go into the `base` cookbook and run the `default` recipe.
+You can have as long a run_list as you want, but this is the first one so lets just start with one.

 Go ahead and run `./converge.sh` again, the output should be different:
 ```bash